-Airbus set to deliver first A321XLR to Iberia
+Airbus delivers the first A321XLR to Iberia

 Ultra-long-range narrow-body aircraft set to take off from Hamburg to Madrid on Wednesday and make its commercial debut next week